 The coalition government made things worse by speeding up the rise in state pension age to 66.
 It will reach 66 by October 2020.

 Various groups have been protesting about the way these state pension age rises were introduced and publicised – or not.
-Yesterday three groups: Backto60, WASPI and We paid in, you pay out, held a joint rally at Hyde Park in London and then at Parliament Square.
+Yesterday three groups: Backto60, WASPI and We paid in, you pay out, were represented at a joint rally at Hyde Park in London and then at Parliament Square.

 Equality for women?